 Social Studies 1

-At CGPS, the social studies curriculum focuses on events from the past and present through the lens of an essential question.
-For the first grade, that question is “Where do I live?” and the curriculum covers many facets of New York City, including the five boroughs and their geography, city transportation and important landmarks.
-Children learn about Manhattan’s grid system and work on mapping their own grid.
-This NYC-based curriculum is augmented by field trips throughout the five boroughs, including to the Transit Museum in Brooklyn, The Museum of the City of New York, Top of the Rock, the Apollo Theater and even a walk over the Brooklyn Bridge.
-The social studies curriculum culminates in a celebration called “New York Day” in March.
+At CGPS, the social studies curriculum explores events from the past and present that build upon previous grade levels’ strategies and content.
+For the first grade, the essential question is, “Where are we?” and the curriculum covers many facets of New York City, including the five boroughs and their geography, city transportation and important landmarks.
+This NYC-based curriculum is augmented by virtual field trips throughout the five boroughs and typically includes trips to the Transit Museum in Brooklyn, The Museum of the City of New York, Top of the Rock, the Apollo Theater and even a walk over the Brooklyn Bridge.
+Students learn about changemakers from each borough as they explore social action in our city.
+The social studies curriculum culminates in a celebration called “New York Day.”
 On this special day, the children proudly share the results of their first research project about an NYC landmark.
-Students display models they have created in our Makerspace and sing songs about New York they have learned in their music class.
+Students display models they have created and sing songs about New York they have learned in their music class.

 Science 1